nasa/Common-Metadata-Repository/README.md

 ## Documentation [&#x219F;](#contents)

-Documentation for CMR OPeNDAP is availble [here](https://cmr.sit.earthdata.nasa.gov/opendap/docs).
+Documentation for CMR Service-Bridge is availble [here](https://cmr.sit.earthdata.nasa.gov/opendap/docs).
 The content there is broken down by category; some of that is offered below as a convenience: